Time0o/colorful-colorization/README.md

 ```

 The parameters should be self explanatory (and are in this case optional), use
-`device='cpu'` if you plan to run the network on the GPU.
+`device='cpu'` if you plan to run the network on the CPU.

 You will then need to wrap the network in an instance of `ColorizationModel`
 which implements (among other things) checkpoint saving/loading: